And101-Pod-32/capstonePetfinder/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!
+- [X] List anything else that you added to improve your submission!
+ - [X] added cute graphics like a paw print border and paw to make the app more fun

 ## 🎥 Demo Video